simonoxen/simonoxen/README.md

 ### Hi there 👋

-I'm a neuroscience PhD candidate working on deep brain stimulation, medical imaging, connectomics, and image guided surgery.
+I'm a neuroscience PhD candidate working on deep brain stimulation, medical imaging, signal processing, connectomics, and image guided surgery.

 Here is where some of my projects come to life.